 At the end of the last ice-age, 15,000 years ago, Scotland was a frozen land covered in thick glaciers where nothing could grow.
 As the ice rapidly melted, the bare rock was colonised so that by 7,000 years ago most of Scotland was covered in a rich, diverse forest.
 In the Highlands, the Caledonian Forest characterised by Scots pine trees was a huge wilderness of about 15,000km2.
-Among the trees were great herds of grazing animals – including wild cattle and horses – which were preyed upon by lynx, wolf and other predators.
+Among the trees were great herds of grazing animals – including wild cattle – which were preyed upon by lynx, wolf and other predators.
 This great forest was home to an intricate web of life and humans had little, if any influence over it.

 About 6,000 years ago the climate became wetter, allowing peat bogs to grow and this caused some of the Caledonian Forest to disappear.
 However, humans had a much bigger effect.
 They began felling trees often for fuel, buildings and later to make way for farming.
 By the 1700s the Caledonian Forest remained in only the most remote places, but this too was mostly felled, often for shipbuilding.
 Much of the wildlife that depended on the forest was also lost, either through hunting or because there was just not enough forest left.
 The last wolf is thought to have been shot in Scotland in 1743, meaning that all of the large animals had gone, except for red deer, an animal that has symbolised the Highlands since the 19th century.

 By the 1950s only about 1% of the original Caledonian Forest remained in about 80 small isolated patches from near Ullapool in the north, to Loch Lomond in the south and eastwards towards Aberdeen.
 They were oases of wild forest, providing refuges for capercaille, crested tits and red squirrels; the last remaining remnants of a once wild forest.